microchip-pic-avr-examples/avr64ea48-digital-filters-mplab-mcc/iir/README.md

 ![Low Pass Filter](images/lpf_audio.jpg)

 ### Band Pass Filter

 A band pass filter is a filter that rejects or attenuates signals outside of a certain frequency range and accepts it inside.

-Ideally a band pass filter should not attentuate or amplify signals inside the range and completely remove the signal outside the frequency range.
-The center frequency of the band pass filter is determined by _bandwidth
+Ideally, a band-pass filter does not attenuate or amplify signals inside the range and completely remove the signal outside the frequency range.
+The center frequency of the band-pass filter is determined by `bandwidth`.

 ```c